grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 Percy turned to join Shakes in the upward direction on the ramp, and retraced her steps a short way back up the exchange floor.
 Across from the saloon, set back in the opposite wall was a small eatery.
 It glowed with orangish-red light that contrasted with the cold blue light of the hall.

-Inside they got in line behind some other patrons dressed in dingy shades of wool and leather.
-"Chicken or creamed spinach?" asked the short man with a large gravitational mass behind the row of steaming food while tapping a long stamped-steel serving spoon against the greasy metal tray.
+Inside they got in line behind other patrons dressed in dingy shades of wool and leather.
+"Chicken or creamed spinach?" asked the short man with a large gravitational mass behind the row of steaming food as he tapped a long stamped-steel serving spoon against the greasy metal tray.

-[//]: # (----- EDITED TO HERE -----)

 They got some of each, a mounded plate full of long-grained rice with bits of clove and chopped peas and cardamom scattered in it.
 Their plates were stacked on steel trays splotched with rust, and a couple of pieces of large crispy flat bread were piled on.
 Percy handed the tall man at the end of the counter a couple of coins from her satchel and they sat down at a chipped Formica table amid the mild roar of basso-voiced dock worker conversations.

 Shakes ripped off a piece of the bread and passed it to his other hand while he blew on the tips of his fingers.
-He passed the bread back to the first hand and then piled a good amount of white rice and green spinach onto it before leaning in and shoving half the wad into his gaping mouth.
+He moved the bread back to the first hand, and then piled a good amount of white rice and green spinach onto it before leaning in and shoving half the wad into his gaping mouth.

 While he was chewing, Percy brought him up to speed.
-"So I've fallen ass-backwards into a job Shakes."
+"So I have locked down this job rumor I mentioned.
+Turns out to pay well.
+Really fucking well."

 He grunted acknowledgment and nodded, too busy eating to look up.

-"It pays well.... really fucking well."

-That got Shakes to look up at her, but not to stop eating.

-"Thing is, it's fuckin' kinda risky.
+"Thing is, it's kinda risky.
 Might attract some attention from one Authority or another."

-"Mmmph," said Shakes through his mouthful of bread, "that's usually how it goes.I assumed some kinda job in that class is why that sub fuckin' rammed you."
+"Mmmph," said Shakes through his mouthful of bread, "that's usually how it goes.
+I assumed that job is behind that sub ramming you."

-"Actually, I still don't know why they rammed us.
-The hold was fucking empty at the time!
-We were on a dry run.
-And we haven't been mixed up in anything questionable for a while..."
-She drifted off a bit pondering that mystery that had been at the back of her mind while she ate her way along a bone of dry chicken.
+"Might be.
+Still seems like a stretch to me though, considering the hold was empty at the time.
+It was just a dry run..."
+She drifted off, pondering that mystery that had been at the back of her mind while she ate her way along a bone of dry chicken.

-"Anyway, this next job is going to require being a little more fuckin' tactical, I think.
-A little more forethought and planning than the usual just trying to sneak under the radar and not be noticed."
+"Anyway, this next job is going to require being a little more tactical, I think.
+A little more forethought and planning."

 "I'm not much for fuckin' tactics myself.
 I have just the one: stay small, stay low in the water, don't get fuckin' seen.
 It's simple and it works.
 Not much to think about, and I like it that way."